ouspg/CryptoCourse/Week6Exercises/README.md

 # Week 6 Exercises

-This week’s exercises focus on hard problems and RSA cryptosystem.
+This week’s exercises focus on hard problems and the RSA cryptosystem.

-You can find related information from the book in pages XXXX.
+You can find related information from the book in pages 163-199.

 ## Grading